hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 Do each of the following using a single `ls` command without navigating to a different directory.

-1. List all of the files in `/bin` that start with the letter 'c
+1. List all of the files in `/bin` that start with the letter 'c'
 2. List all of the files in `/bin` that contain the letter 'a'
 3. List all of the files in `/bin` that end with the letter 'o'

-BONUS: List all of the files in '/bin' that contain the letter 'a' or 'c'
+BONUS: List all of the files in `/bin` that contain the letter 'a' or 'c'

 ****